mangila/webshop/README.md

 ### Dev stuffs

+- codecentric admin server - localhost:8081
-- /graphiql -- for graphql query requests
+- localhost:8080/graphiql -- for graphql query requests
-- /swagger-ui -- for swagger command requests
+- localhost:8080/swagger-ui -- for swagger command requests

 ### What this project does